polyphony-chat/.github/CONTRIBUTION_GUIDELINES.md

 # Contribution Guidelines

 If you ever feel like wanting to help out with anything, please do!
 Any help at all is very, very much appreciated.
-Refactors, cleanups, new features, bugfixes - i'll take it all!
+Refactors, cleanups, new features, bug fixes - We'll take it all!

 A good place to start right now is by looking at the Chorus or Symfonia repositories and their roadmaps.